3D 1/72 Cassutt 111M

 Cremona / Maxwell diagram

-In a 89 page forum thread on the Homebuilt aircraft forum, I found a partial view of the original plans, showing the Cremona or Maxwell diagram for a fuselage side, for a single loadcase.
+In a 89-page forum thread on the Homebuilt aircraft forum, I found a partial view of the original plans, showing the Cremona or Maxwell diagram for a fuselage side, for a single loadcase.
 I'm not 100% sure what loadcase, but it looks like balanced 1G flight, with half the mass and aero loads acting on one fuselage frame side.
 But there are some forces noted in the diagram that I don't understand.
 I assume the idea is to multiply the resulting tube loads by limit load G and ultimate load G, and then check each tube for yield / break stress and buckling.

 I do wonder how this analysis translates to the full fuselage truss, where the sides are canted.
 Also, it's still a simplified analysis assuming pinned joints, whereas the real fuselage has welded joints of course.
+But that is / was standard practice in aircraft engineering, using a suitable (reduced) factor for the end conditions.

 Return to models page